Braves vs. Mariners Player Props Betting Odds

 France Stats

-- France has put up 45 hits with 13 doubles, two home runs and 13 walks.
+- France has recorded 45 hits with 13 doubles, two home runs and 13 walks.
 He has driven in 20 runs with one stolen base.

 France Recent Games